AkibaAT/itchbot/README.md

 ### Option 1: Docker (Recommended)

-A Docker setup for the project can be found at https://github.com/AkibaAT/fvn.li-docker
-Follow the README in the Docker project for setup instructions.
-This is the recommended way to run the bot as it handles all dependencies and environment setup automatically.
+Docker configurations are available in this project and the FVN.li web project.
+Both the bot and web components can be run via Docker using their respective configurations.

 ### Option 2: Self-managed